 I find the fact that many in our community continue to struggle with basic food security unacceptable, particularly because I know what we are capable of when we roll up our sleeves and work together—I’ve seen it firsthand by participating in the rebuild of the Jamie Bell Adventure Playground in High Park with hundreds of parents and non-parents alike.
 My goal for this riding going forward is to harness that collective goodwill in the form of local projects that meaningfully strengthen our ties with one another, and our broader sense of what it means to be a true ‘community’.

-I’ve been happily married to my wonderful and supportive wife Suchita for the last 8 years, and I’m the proud and devoted father of two boys, Zakir and Nitin.
+I’ve been happily married to my wonderful and supportive wife Suchita, and I’m the proud and devoted father of two boys, Zakir and Nitin.

 © 2018 Arif Virani.
 All rights reserved.